WinterWyrm12/Final-Project/README.md

 # Final-Project Concert Planner API

 A REST API for concert planning.
-It allows users to manage users, artists, setlists, and RSVPs.
+This API allows users to manage users, artists, setlists, events, and RSVPs.

 ## Features
 - User, Artist, Event, SetList, and RSVP registration and authentication
 - JWT-based authentication
 - CRUD operations

+## Authentication and User Roles
+- user: can view events, artists, setlists, and RSVPs
+- artist: can manage setlists, and view artist only endpoints
+- admin: can manage events, artists, setlists, etc. (full access)

+### Authentication Note
+- For authorization, follow the following format for the header tab when using Postman: "Bearer <JWT_TOKEN>"

 ## API Endpoints and Examples
 #### USERS